iLert/docs/integrations/awsbudget.md

 1. In the **Topic ARN** section, ensure that the **SNS Topic** that you generated is selected
 2. In the **Protocol** section, choose the **HTTPS** protocol
-3. In the **Endpoint** section, paste the **Webhook URL** that you generated in iLert
+3. In the **Endpoint** section, paste the **Webhook URL** that you generated in ilert
 4. In the **Enable raw message delivery** section, ensure that the checkbox is unchecked
 5. Click on **Create subscription**

 ![](<../.gitbook/assets/Simple\_Notification\_Service (2).png>)

-1. The subscription is **automatically confirmed by iLert** when it is created.
+1. The subscription is **automatically confirmed by ilert** when it is created.
 After updating the overview, the status "PendingConfirmation" should disappear, and the ID should be displayed.

 ### Billing Dashboard: Create budget and link to topic <a href="#create-phd-rule" id="create-phd-rule"></a>